Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 - [ ] Create job running interface for local jobs
 - [ ] Create job running interface for Torque jobs
 - [X] Install LHAPDF successfully
-- [ ] Ensure LHAPDF is integrated into 2HDMC etc
+- [ ] ~~Ensure LHAPDF is integrated into 2HDMC etc~~
+- [ ] Upload conversion tools for dat to csv files from MCMC output and edit appropriately
+- [ ] Edit merge-jobs for MadGraph to ensure it is functional for csves
+- [X] Rename SusHi directory to MadGraph
-- [ ] Install SuShi and test running of pipeline including SuSHi
+- [X] Install MadGraph and test running of pipeline including MadGraph
 - [ ] Update auto-install file to reflect the package upgrades
 - [ ] Create a "initial-start-up.sh" to identify the top directory of installation and set this equal to $THDM_T3PS_scanner and write this directory to normal-start-up so that we can source it from any dir and still have the correct path, to identify current environment variables such as compilers, should set variables equal to these so that in auto_install.sh we can ask the user if they are happy to use these
 - [ ] Edit auto-install file to run intial-start-up.sh and request user confirmation/input for compilers and environments
 - [ ] Create a "normal-start-up.sh" to be run at the begining of each use, use code from source env.sh so that it will set $THDM_T3PS_scanner and look for an env_local.sh to source
-- [ ] LHAPDF needs to be edited so that the config file will find the correct parts of python in conda
+- [X] LHAPDF needs to be edited so that the config file will find the correct parts of python in conda - Ended up using the LHAPDF installation in MadGraph instead.
+Should still be reachable by 2HDMC
-- [ ] Create job running interfaces for the SuSHi pipeline
+- [X] Create job running interfaces for the ~~SusHi~~ Madgraph pipeline
 - [ ] Work on installation guide for main directory
 - [ ] Create docker and install ubuntu 20, Make 3.82, GCC 11.1.0, GSL 2.6, python2.7
 - [ ] Install necessecary python modules to docker, pandas, numpy, scipy, hd5f etc